Introduction to Barcodes and Barcode Technology

 Click here to answer the question Should I use 1D or 2D barcodes?

 1D barcodes come in a variety of symbologies.
-These symbologies work in same way as fonts in a word processing programme.
+These symbologies work in the same way as fonts in a computer program.
 Although using different fonts may change the appearance of a letter, the underlying information is not affected.
 So with barcodes, using a different symbology will change the appearance of a barcode, but have no affect on the information contained in the barcode.

-Common symbologies today include code 39, code 128, UPC and EAN.
+Common symbologies used for 1D labels include code 39, code 128, UPC and EAN.
 Each has their own strengths.
 Code 39 is an older and simpler code, 128 provides the ability to code more characters, UPC is specifically used in retailing, and EAN is coming in as a more common standard around the world.

 and as a replacement of the standard 1D barcode.
 One of the great features of 2D is

-the ability to store a large amount of information, and one of the prominent claims was that the Gettysburg
+the ability to store a large amount of information.

 As a portable data file, the 2D barcode can be used to capture information and pass it to a remote location, closely linked to some real world item.
 It has been used to identify the contents of a carton, particularly of use to a book store, where a specific item is needed.
 By scanning a 2D barcode, a specific item can be located and retrieved.

-A second valuable use is that where there is limited real estate.
-In this case the use is a perversion of the original intent.
-Rather than storing increased information in the same space, 2D technology can be used to reduce the space required for a given amount of information.
+A second valuable use of 2D barcodes is that where there is limited real estate.
+In this case 2D technology can be used to reduce the space required for a given amount of information.
 One item in a million can be uniquely identified by a 2D barcode that fits inside a square 4mm by 4mm.

 Click here to answer the question How do I choose the best barcode reader?

 (for direct connection with a laptop or desktop computer) and mobile readers.

 Click here for more information on barcode hardware.